brinkmanlab/galaxy-tools/README.rst

 **Do not edit README.rst**, edit README.header.rst and regenerate README.rst using ./generate_readme

-See CONTRIBUTING.rst_ for information on contributing to this repo.
+See CONTRIBUTING.md_ for information on contributing to this repo.

-.. _CONTRIBUTING.rst: CONTRIBUTING.rst
+.. _CONTRIBUTING.md: CONTRIBUTING.md

 Manual installation
 -------------------